-In addition to the Partnership for a Livable Roanoke Valley outreach activities, traditional RVAMPO public and stakeholder involvement activities will include but are not limited to the following:
+Objective and Description: RVAMPO public and stakeholder involvement activities will include but are not limited to the following:

-- 1) Focus Groups or Neighborhood Group Discussions: Staff will continue to schedule a series of focus groups with neighborhood groups, civic leagues and/or other defined groups.
-This will be a foundational series of focus groups for the next CLRTP update. - 2) MPO Website Strategy: The RVAMPO website should be periodically revaluated and updated to ensure a smooth user interface.
+- 1) Fieldwork (observation of unarticulated customer needs): There is value to planners going out into the field from time to time to observe customers (i.e. citizens) of transportation facilities and services.
+Fieldwork may include planners periodically riding the bus, observing heavily congested interchanges or corridors from a safe vantage point and other direct observation approaches.
+The goal is to gain customer insights by observation, which are unlikely to be reported on surveys or other common feedback tools.
+This direct observation ethnographic approach is used by the marketing profession in the private sector and its goal is to discover "unarticulated customer needs."
+Any fieldwork will be done with utmost caution and a safety mindset. - 2) Learning Launches The concept of a learning launch is that it is a fast, low-cost experiment designed to gather data that will help planners make informed decisions on which public involvement tools are likely to be successful in garnering feedback from the public.
+A recent example includes producing a limited number of business card sized marketing pieces with a link to an electronic survey or other feedback tool.
+The idea is to experiment with this and other low cost approaches and then scale up the most successful. - 3) MPO Website Strategy: The RVAMPO website should be periodically revaluated and updated to ensure a smooth user interface.
 This subtask allocates resources specifically for website improvement.
 In addition, staff will research and begin to implement "Web 2.0" public participation strategies.
-"Web 2.0" commonly refers to social media that is enabled by interned and web technologies. - 3) MPO Demographic Profiles RVAMPO Demographic Profiles will be updated depending on suitability of US Census Bureau, American Community Survey data. - 4) Webinars, Teleconferences and Seminars The American Planning Association (APA) produces a series of teleconferences on planning issues.
+"Web 2.0" commonly refers to social media that is enabled by interned and web technologies. - 4) MPO Demographic Profiles Maintenance and Updates RVAMPO Demographic Profiles will be updated depending on suitability of US Census Bureau, American Community Survey data. - 5) Webinars, Teleconferences and Seminars The American Planning Association (APA) produces a series of teleconferences on planning issues.
 RVAMPO staff will select relevant MPO related teleconferences and make arrangements to host a teleconference download site for local planners, citizens and other interested parties.
-A discussion will follow each teleconference concerning how RVAMPO staff may apply concepts from the teleconference in the long-range planning process. - 5) RVAMPO Public Involvement Policy and Title VI Plan Updates Any applicable updates to either the RVAMPO Public Involvement Policy or RVAMPO Title VI Plan. - 6) Citizens (Community) Advisory Committee (CAC) Restoration The citizens advisory group to the RVAMPO has alternatively been called the Community Advisory Committee or the Citizens Advisory Committee in the past.
-The CAC will be restored and begin to function anew in FY 2014.
+A discussion will follow each teleconference concerning how RVAMPO staff may apply concepts from the teleconference in the long-range planning process. - 6) RVAMPO Public Involvement Policy and Title VI Plan Updates Any applicable updates to either the RVAMPO Public Involvement Policy or RVAMPO Title VI Plan. - 7) Citizens Advisory Committee (CAC) meetings RVAMPO planners will serve as the lead staff to CAC meetings.